lwx-3000/Deep_Neuron_Network/README.md

 #### Data Description: The MNIST database (Modified National Institute of Standards and Technology database) is a large collection of handwritten digits.
 It has a training set of 60,000 examples, and a test set of 10,000 examples.
 Each image is collected with 20 x 20 pixels.
 #### Purpose: Compare performance difference on the the same image classification task on (1) Model using PyTorch Framework vs (2) Model coded using only Numpy.
 Expect test accuracy difference less <= 3%.

+## "simplified_banking_system"
+#### A Python implementation of a simplified banking system.
+It is an object-oriented program that simulates basic features of a banking application, including account creation, deposits, transfers, payments, and account merging.